How to Build Rapport Quickly with Prospects

 When prospects feel heard and truly understood, they are more likely to trust you and open up.

 Not everyone communicates the same way.
 Some prospects prefer detailed, data-driven conversations, while others respond better to casual, story-based approaches.
-Pay attention to their tone, pacing, and preferences, and adjust your style to align with theirs as this builds stronger relationships.
+Pay attention to their tone, pacing, and preferences, and adjust your style to align with theirs to build stronger relationships.

 Sell with Integrity

 Integrity is the backbone of rapport.
 Be upfront about what you can and cannot do for your prospect.
-If your solution isn’t the right fit, acknowledge it and offer guidance if possible.
-Selling with Integrity builds trust, even if it doesn’t lead to an immediate sale, and can set the stage for future opportunities.
+If your solution isn’t the right fit, acknowledge it and, if possible, offer guidance.
+Selling with integrity, a principle I prioritise throughout my Sales Training, builds trust, even if it doesn’t lead to an immediate sale, and can set the stage for future opportunities.

 Follow Up Thoughtfully